||Associate Professor of Economics

 4. Students will be able to identify and critically discuss in written and oral fashion the integration of the fundamental concepts and ideas of Philosophy, Political Science, and Economics and the way these ideas shape fundamental societal issues of justice, citizenship, social order, wealth and poverty, globalization, freedom, et. al.

 5. Students will be able to identify, analyze, and respond critically to relevant issues using appropriate research and bibliographic materials and facilities commonly employed in the fields of Philosophy, Political Science, and Economics.

 - Core Courses

 - I All Philosophy, Political Science and Economics majors must take:

 - B. Philosophy

 One additional Philosophy course at any level (Pre-law students are encouraged to take Philosophy 105, Logic).

 All PPE majors will select a concentration in either Philosophy, Political Science, or Economics Majors must complete two additional courses in either Philosophy, Political Science, or Economics.
 At least one of these courses must be at the 300 level.

-NOTE: EACH MAJOR MAY HAVE SPECIFIC COURSE SEQUENCING REQUIREMENTS.FOR SPECIFIC REQUIREMENTS, SEE "REQUIRED SUPPORT COURSES" WITHIN EACH MAJOR.
+FOR SPECIFIC REQUIREMENTS, SEE "REQUIRED SUPPORT COURSES" WITHIN EACH MAJOR.